10 Effective Ways To Combat A Sedentary Lifestyle

 Also, other than physical problems, sedentary behavior also has a negative impact on mental health.
 People who are physically inactive seem to fall prey to depression and anxiety easily.
 Moreover, as we know exercise helps to combat stress, people who don’t exercise can suffer from the same as well.

-If you lead a corporate life, you may be surprised to find the extent of the havoc your sedentary life is causing on your body and your mind.
+Sitting is not a problem; the problem lies with moving too little.
+And, if you are in a corporate world, you may be surprised to find the extent of the havoc your sedentary life is causing on your body and your mind.
 But it’s not too late.
 Where there is a problem, there is an opportunity.

-With the help of the following ways, you will be able to combat the negative effects associated with a sedentary lifestyle.
+With the help of the following ways, you will combat the adverse effects of a sedentary living.

 1. Track the Time You Spend Sitting

-The first thing you can do is to keep track of the time you spend sitting down in your office.
+No, right?
+The first thing you can do is keep track of the time you spend sitting down in your office.
 Once you have the time tracked down, make a conscious effort to reduce this.
-There are many studies that prove sitting for more long periods of time puts us at high risk for health problems.
+Many studies prove sitting for long periods puts us at high risk for health problems.

 2. Take Regular Breaks